davecoulter/YSE_PZ/docs/triage.rst

 are desired, those can be requested through the Follow-up tab in the detail pages.
-If no follow-up observations will be requested by any team member, we recommend moving the object to "Ignore" where it will no longer show up on the dashboard but can still be found through SQL queries and going to the detail page link directly.
+If no follow-up observations will be requested by any team member, we recommend moving the object to "Ignore" where it will no longer show up on the dashboard but can still be found through :ref:`SQL queries<queries>` and by going to the detail page link, e.g. `<http://127.0.0.1:8000/transient_detail/1987A/>`_, directly.
 Judgements on which transients are of interest or not depend on individual science cases, but generically unclassified, rising, bright transients are typically of particular interest to our team.